-In our nonadiabatic picture the horizontal channel (tunneling) is a little below the top of the barrier.
-In fig \ref{Hofdata5}, we show an illustrative picture of two intermediate cases, in which the multiphoton absorption is followed by a tunneling from two intermediate virtual states below the top of the barrier, which can be with the view of Klaiber et al. in \cite{Klaiber:2016}.
-These are the two curves blue and purple with the exit points $x_{em1},x_{em2}$, respectively.
-Whereas the highest curve (light blue) is the one with a negligible tunneling contribution (where $\delta_z-n_F\omega_0<\omega_0$), with the exit point $\approx x_{m}$.
-A lower curve (orange) corresponds to the view of Klaiber et al. \cite{Klaiber:2015}, where the tunneling happens significantly below the top of barrier.
-We will come back later to this in sec \ref{sec:cr}.
-Also is shown the limit case $F=F_a, \delta_z=0,\, \varepsilon_F \approx I_p$ (green curve) with the exit point $x_m(F_a)=x_a$.
-In the latter case, the atom is highly polarized that the barrier disappears and the BSI sets up.
+In addition, the limit case for $F=F_a$ is shown in Fig \ref{Hofdata5}, green dashed curve (the lowest curve with the exit point $x_m(F_a)=x_a$).
+In this case, the atom is highly polarized that the barrier disappears and the BSI sets up.
 The time to reach the entrance point $x_a$ (which coincides with the exit point) is the quantum limit $\tau_a$, see eqs \ref{dion}, \ref{Tsym}.
 This picture agrees well with the scattering and the collisional rearrangement process in the ion-atomic collision \cite{Klaiber:2016,Briggs:1990}.

-As already mentioned, a nonlinear Compton type scattering with laser pulse is involved as shown by the experimental investigation of Meyerhofer et al. \cite{Meyerhofer:1997} and earlier theoretical work of Eberly et al. \cite{Eberly:1965}.
-It is a collective scattering with the laser wave packet at high photon density, i.e. a strong field, where the electron recoils or the electronic density is strongly polarized due to the strong electric field of the laser \cite{Kullie:2018}, similar to the ion-atom collision, as discussed by Klaiber et al. \cite{Klaiber:2016}.
+As already mentioned, a nonlinear Compton type scattering with laser pulse is involved, as experimentally investigated by Meyerhofer et al. \cite{Meyerhofer:1997} and earlier in a theoretical work of Eberly et al. \cite{Eberly:1965}.
+It is a collective scattering with the laser wave packet at high photon density or strong field, where the electron recoils or the electronic density is strongly polarized due to the strong electric field of the laser \cite{Kullie:2018}, similar to the ion-atom collision, as also discussed by Klaiber et al. \cite{Klaiber:2016}.
 Note, the effect caused by an electric field or a charge density is the same.
-According to Einstein, Wheeler and Feynman electric charge and field are the same and not independent entities \cite{Mead:2000}.
+According to Einstein, Wheeler and Feynman, electric charge and field are the same and not independent entities \cite{Mead:2000,Mead:20131}.